amandaguglieri/hackinglife/docs/dig.md

 ```

 If the administrator used a subnet for the `allow-transfer` option for testing purposes or as a workaround solution or set it to `any`, everyone would query the entire zone file at the DNS server.

+> If misconfigured and left unsecured, this functionality can be abused by attackers to copy the zone file from the primary DNS server to another DNS server.
+A DNS Zone transfer can provide penetration testers with a holistic view of an organization's network layout.
+Furthermore, in certain cases, internal network addresses may be found on an organization's DNS servers.
+>

 ## HTB machines